 All employees shall be entitled to three (3) days of personal leave with pay each school year.
 If possible, employees are required to give at least 24 hours notice before date(s) of leave.

-Persons employed for less than a full year contract shall receive a prorata part of the authorized personal leave days calculated to the nearest 1/2 day.
+Persons employed for less than a full year contract shall receive a prorata part of the authorized personal leave days calculated to the nearest one-half (1/2) day.

 Persons employed on a full year contract but scheduled for less than a full work day shall receive the authorized personal leave days equivalent to their normal working day.